-of passage that mark a change in social status.
+of passage that marks a change in social status.
 A ritual can be utilitarian or symbolic.
 Rituals involve consumption in many cases.
-An example of a ritual is a wedding; from the preparation of a wedding gown to the wedding cake, a wedding ritual includes a series of consumption events that can vary from a single event to a month-long cele- bration in India.
+An example of a ritual is a wedding; from the preparation of a wedding gown to the wedding cake, the wedding ritual includes a series of consumption events that can vary from a single event to a month-long celebration, as in India.

 Customs